-At the JYWO program, young writers of diverse backgrounds, life experiences, and writing styles come together to find inspiration and to be a part of a community of creative peers.
+At Juniper, young writers of diverse backgrounds, life experiences, and writing styles come together to find inspiration and to be a part of a community of creative peers.
 Over the course of five days, participants will engage with their instructors and peers in the pursuit of wild invention.

 The Juniper Young Writers Online program welcomes young writers in grades 8-12.